🇲🇾 Malaysia

 Quick Verdict

-Bank Rakyat Pinjaman Peribadi Rakyat is the best personal loan in Malaysia for civil servants (penjawat awam).
-The Angkasa salary deduction mechanism eliminates default risk — which is why Bank Rakyat offers rates from 5.00% p.a. flat and tenure up to 10 years, terms no commercial bank can match for private sector employees.
-If you're a government employee with a clean Angkasa deduction record, Bank Rakyat should be your first comparison point — the RM 200,000 ceiling and 10-year tenure make it uniquely suited for large life expenses (home renovation, education, vehicle).
+Bank Rakyat Pinjaman Peribadi is one of the top-3 personal loans in Malaysia for civil servants (penjawat awam), alongside BSN MyRinggit-i (from 4.60%) and Bank Islam (5.18% SBR-floating).
+The Angkasa salary deduction mechanism eliminates default risk — which is why Bank Rakyat offers Public Sector rates from 4.92% p.a. fixed with 10-year tenure and a RM 400,000 ceiling.
+If you're a government employee or pensioner, Bank Rakyat is a top comparison point — its cooperative dividend on share capital is a unique edge over BSN.
 Not a civil servant?
 Compare all options below.

 Compare Bank Rakyat + All Banks on RinggitPlus (Free)